ckhunsr1/PUMICE/README.md

       --file_num [Job number]
       --noclean [Do not delete any temporary files]
    ```
-2. Second, we need to run cross-validaiton to create gene expression prediction models.
+2. Second, we need to run cross-validation to create gene expression prediction model using window type and penalty factor derived from the first step.
 ```sh
    Rscript PUMICE.compute_weights.R
    ```